MS in Health Informatics

 Quality Education for the Working Professional

-- Students prepared to work in informatics-related positions in primary and hospital care, industry, government, and academia
+- Graduates of the MSHI program are prepared to work in informatics-related positions in primary and hospital care, industry, government and academia

 - Practicum gives students the opportunity gain experience in their field and use their new knowledge before graduation